msi888/run_analysis/README.md

 ####**EXPLANATION HOW SCRIPT WORKS:**

-Files were downloaded and unzipped locally in order to preliminary examining them offline.
+Files were downloaded and unzipped locally, in order to preliminary examining them offline.
 Therefore script may work only insofar those files are in the local Directory:
 "F:/JHU/2_GETTING AND CLEANING DATA/UCI HAR Dataset" or in Directory of yours where such file have been unzipped and saved